Qingdao Tram: History

 In the 1920s, the Qingdao Municipal Government (QMG) planned to build a tramway system to replace some of the existing buses.
 From 1938 to 1940, Kao Electric Co., Ltd. cooperated with the QMG and set up a "tram preparation office", planning to construct the tramway system together.
-However, the project wasn't succeed because of the consequent lack of friction between tramway tracks and wheels due to the steep terrain in Qingdao.
+However, the project didn't succeed because of the lack of friction between tramway tracks and wheels due to the steep terrain in Qingdao.